ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Proposed Framework: ShareCMP

 \subsection{Polarization Generate Attention Module}

 To better represent the properties of polarization modal data, we develop the Polarization Generate Attention (PGA) module to generate polarization modal information with more polarization properties to better serve downstream tasks as semantic segmentation.
-As shown in \cref{fig:ShareCMP}, PGA uses Convolution (Conv) with \(3\times 3\) kernel size for four input images with 0, 45, 90, and 135 polarization angles \(\{ \bm{I}_{a} | a\in \{0,45,90,135\}, \bm{I}_{a}\in H\times W \}\) to extract features and increases the receptive field of features without reducing the resolution of the image features.
-Finally, the concatenated feature \(\bm{f}_{P}\in H\times W\) is obtained, as in \cref{eq:fp}.
+As shown in Fig. \ref{fig:ShareCMP}, the PGA module uses Convolution (Conv) with \(3\times 3\) kernel size for four input images with 0, 45, 90, and 135 polarization angles \(\{ \bm{I}_{a} | a\in \{0,45,90,135\}, \bm{I}_{a} \in \mathbb{R}^{3 \times H \times W} \}\) to extract features (with \(d\) channels) and increases the receptive field of features without reducing the resolution of the image features.
+Finally, the concatenated feature \(\bm{f}_{P}\in \mathbb{R}^{4d \times H \times W}\) (\(4d\) is the number of channels of \(\bm{f}_{P}\), and the number of input and output channels for features in the subsequent network is \(4d\) in PGA) is obtained, as in Eq. \eqref{eq:fp}.

 Previous multimodal fusion methods indicate channel information is crucial~\cite{46,47}.
 Inspired by this, after obtaining the concatenated feature \(\bm{f}_{P}\), using Depth-Wise Convolution (DWConv), which consists of convolution with \(1\times 1\) kernel size and with \(3\times 3\) kernel size composed of grouped convolution with 2 dilation~\cite{43}, provides the following channel attention module with advanced features with a larger receptive field to enhance the generated channel attention features \(\bm {Attn}_{P}\).
+ChannelAttn, which is optimized by the segmentation loss, weights the features of different angle-polarized images to achieve adaptive selection and enhancement of favorable polarization features.
 The processing can be formalized as:

-Finally, the concatenated feature \(\bm{f}_{P}\) is computed by attention, residual connection, feed-forward network composed of DWConv and PReLU~\cite{45} activation, then the three-channel polarization modal image \(\bm{I}_{P}\in H\times W\) is generated.
+Finally, the concatenated feature \(\bm{f}_{P}\) is computed by attention, residual connection, feed-forward network composed of DWConv and PReLU~\cite{45} activation, then the three-channel polarization modal image \(\bm{I}_{P} \in \mathbb{R}^{3 \times H \times W}\) is generated.
+The DWConv is equivalent to a polarization modal feature decoder used to generate polarization modal images useful for segmentation tasks.
 It can be formalized as:

-The activation function is PReLU in PGA to improve performance~\cite{43}.
-And PGA is a lightweight module with a simple architecture.
+The residual connection (shortcut) is to reduce the loss of raw polarization modal feature information caused by attention.
+The adaptive negative interval response of the activation function PReLU is more conducive to filtering and preserving polarization modal information~\cite{43}.
+The PGA module is a lightweight module with an architecture as in Fig. \ref{fig:ShareCMP}.